 I shall use my time.”

 London died at 40 as it turns out, truly burning up like a brilliant spark.
 But I think he was on to something.
 Life force is a kind of fuel.
 One could use it all up very fast I suppose.
-But I often wonder if Van Gogh hadn't committed suicide, would his passion and vision have kept that wonderful heart beating for a century.
+But I often wonder if Van Gogh hadn't committed suicide, would his passion and vision and thirst to see and make beauty have kept that wonderful heart beating for a century.
 Picasso's nearly did.
-John Adams, Thomas Jefferson, Newton, Galileo, Einstein, artists, actors, writers, the list goes on.
-And in our own lives, family members or friends that have lived long lives....mine have always been intensely present to everything.
+John Adams, Thomas Jefferson, Newton, Galileo, Einstein, various artists, actors, writers, the list goes on of people lived much longer than their contemporaries and the “average life span”.
+And in our own circles, family members or friends that have lived long lives....mine have always been intensely present to everything.
 "Mindful"....
-Maybe that's it.... mindful.
-And burning their fuel, knowing that as it is used, so shall it be replaced.
-I think Life is meant to be used.
+Maybe that's it.... mindful; present to all of life in all its aspects, almost minute to minute.
+And burning their fuel gladly, knowing that as it is used, so shall it be replaced.
+I think Life is meant to be used… and with passion.

 [Want to read other fun and funny stories here on SybilSez.com?
 Just enter any topic that pops into your head in the "search" window on the upper right!
 Who knows what might come up?...and feel free to share them with your friends!]